How to Refuel After Hiking

 An approximate ratio of 1:3 protein to carbs is sometimes recommended as a guideline, so aim to consume a snack with both, while going a little more carb than protein heavy.

-A Nuzest Clean Lean Protein Bar can make for a convenient, healthful, and rounded snack.
+A Nuzest Clean Lean Protein Bar can make for a convenient, healthy, and rounded snack.
 Available in Cocoa Coconut and Vanilla Almond, each bar contains 21-22 grams of carbohydrates, 13-14 grams of protein, and 8-9 grams of fat (depending on flavor) to help you refuel.
 The bars also contain potassium and sodium, two important electrolytes, to help prevent dehydration.
 Adding a little additional sodium (since you may lose quite a bit if you sweat a lot) from an electrolyte tablet or beverage or salty snack like popcorn or celery may also help you refuel.

 The Nuzest Good Green Snack Bar is another convenient option.
 Made from a delicious blend of dried fruits, peas, and other plant foods, and enriched with vitamins and minerals, a Good Green Snack Bar offers a quality blend of carbs, fat, protein, vitamins, and minerals to help replenish what you may have lost while on your journey.